bramvandenbussche/wp-bible/readme.txt

 == Description ==

-WP-Bible searches your posts and pages for any reference to a Bible passage and converts the link to actual biblical text - which can be any of the 38 translations that you can see at [BIBLIJA.net](http://www.biblija.net/ "BIBLIJA.net").
-There are 14 languages supported.
+WP-Bible searches your posts and pages for any reference to a Bible passage and converts the reference to an actual biblical text - which can be any of the 38 translations (in 14 different languages) that you can see at [BIBLIJA.net](http://www.biblija.net/ "BIBLIJA.net").

 No special tagging of biblical references is needed, the plugin recognizes different (up to 12) names for the same book in the Bible (for example: you can type Matthew 5:1-11 or Mat 5:1-11 or Mt 5:1-11 or you can even use other standards for marking biblical references like Mat 5,1-11.15-17;6,1-3.
 All this will do.
 Plugin then changes the reference for a link and when you click the link a small layer is shown above containing the biblical text.
 No opening other windows, no popups.